-- Per Archdiocese policy 5132, the school is responsible for developing acceptable standards of dress for student for particular activities, settings or occasions; e.g., community service, classes, social events, or liturgical celebrations.
-Dress Code guidelines may address safety, modesty, respect, or formality of the occasion, as well as the norms of the community and the economic conditions of families. - Unless specified otherwise, all students in Grades K4-8 wear uniforms every school day, starting with the first day of school.
-Uniforms need to be neat and clean.
+• Per Archdiocese policy 5132, the school is responsible for developing acceptable standards of dress for student for particular activities, settings or occasions; e.g., community service, classes, social events, or liturgical celebrations.
+Dress Code guidelines may address safety, modesty, respect, or formality of the occasion, as well as the norms of the community and the economic conditions of families.

-- On the day school pictures are taken, children may wear other dress-up clothes, if so desired. - Anything not listed in the following dress code is prohibited.
-The administration reserves the right to make the final decision about whether or not a student's attire complies with the dress code. - Consequences of not following the dress code may include: - o receive a RHID (Reminder of Honor, Integrity, and Discipline) - o being given a change of clothes - o parents/guardians called and allowed to bring the expected uniform for their child.
+- Unless specified otherwise, all students in Grades K4-8 wear uniforms every school day, starting with the first day of school.
+Uniforms need to be neat and clean. - On the day school pictures are taken, children may wear other dress-up clothes, if so desired. - Anything not listed in the following dress code is prohibited.
+The administration reserves the right to make the final decision about whether or not a student's attire complies with the dress code. - Consequences of not following the dress code may include: - receive a RHID (Reminder of Honor, Integrity, and Discipline) - being given a change of clothes - parents/guardians called and allowed to bring the expected uniform for their child. - Uniforms must be plain, with no branded logos such as Nike, Polo, Under Armour, etc.

-GIRLS UNIFORM

-Shirts: White or Red

-- Collared Blouse, Oxford, Polo, or Turtleneck - Long or short sleeves (no sleeveless) - Shirts worn underneath uniform shirts must be white and be tucked in-this includes tank tops.
+GIRLS UNIFORMShirts: White or Red• Collared Blouse, Oxford, Polo, or Turtleneck• Long or short sleeves (no sleeveless)• Shirts worn underneath uniform shirts must be white and be tucked in-this includes tank tops.
 (Undergarments must not be visible.)

-Sweaters: White or Red

-- Cardigan

-- Pullover V-neck

-- Pullover crew neck

-Jumpers, Skirts, Skorts or Shorts: Navy Blue (Khaki-Grades 6-8 only)

-- Jumpers, shorts, skirts, and skorts must be mid-thigh or longer in length - No cut-offs

-Mesh Polo Dress

-Red only, long or short sleeve and knee length

-Pants or Capris: Navy Blue (Khaki-Grades 6-8 only)

-No nylon wind pants, sweatpants, cargo pants, or jeggings (in other words, nothing that looks like jeans or jeggings)

-Leggings or Tights: White or Navy Blue (full length or capri)

-• Leggings may be worn only under a jumper, skirt, skort or dress

-Physical Education Clothing: 4th-8th grades only

-- T-shirt, school appropriate

-- Athletic type shorts or pants (loose fitting, mid-thigh or longer length).

-- No spandex

-BOYS UNIFORM

-Shirt: White, or Red

-- Collared Oxford, Polo, or Turtleneck

-- Long or short sleeves (no sleeveless)

-- Shirts worn underneath uniform shirts must be white and be tucked in-this includes tank tops.
+BOYS UNIFORM Shirt: White, or Red • Collared Oxford, Polo, or Turtleneck • Long or short sleeves (no sleeveless) • Shirts worn underneath uniform shirts must be white and be tucked in-this includes tank tops.
 (Undergarments must not be visible.)

-Sweaters: White or Red

-- Cardigan

-- Pullover V-neck

-- Pullover crew neck

-Shorts: Navy Blue (Khaki-Grades 6-8 only)

-- Must be mid-thigh or longer in length - No cut-offs

-Pants: Navy Blue (Khaki-Grades 6-8 only)

-No nylon wind pants, sweatpants, or cargo pants, or jeggings (in other words, nothing that looks like jeans or jeggings)

-Physical Education Clothing: 4th-8th grades only

-- Solid color t-shirt - Athletic type shorts or pants (loose fitting, mid-thigh or longer length).
+Sweaters: White or Red • Cardigan • • Pullover V-neck • • Pullover crew neck Sweaters: White or Red Cardigan Pullover V-neck Pullover crew neck Jumpers, Skirts, Skorts or Shorts: Navy Blue (Khaki-Grades 6-8 only) • Jumpers, shorts, skirts, and skorts must be midthigh or longer in length • No cut-offs Mesh Polo Dress • Red only, long or short sleeve and knee length Pants or Capris: Navy Blue (Khaki-Grades 6-8 only) • No nylon/dryfit pants, or shorts, sweatpants, cargo pants, or jeggings (in other words, nothing that looks like jeans, jeggings or athletic wear) Shorts: Navy Blue (Khaki-Grades 6-8 only) Must be mid-thigh or longer in length No cut-offs Pants: Navy Blue (Khaki-Grades 6-8 only) No nylon/dryfit pants, or shorts, sweatpants, or cargo pants, or jeggings (in other words, nothing that looks like jeans, jeggings or athletic wear) Physical Education Clothing: 4th-8th grades only Solid color t-shirt Athletic type shorts or pants (loose fitting, mid-thigh or longer length).
+Leggings or Tights: White or Navy Blue (full length or capri) Leggings may be worn only under a jumper, skirt, skort or dress Physical Education Clothing: 4th-8th grades only T-shirt, school appropriate Athletic type shorts or pants (loose fitting, mid-thigh or longer length).
+No spandex